-- Some analysis of the importance of names and titles in the passage cited. - May contain some errors of fact or interpretation, but the overall quality of the response is not significantly affected. - There may be some ambiguity or incompleteness, but the response clearly demonstrates competence.
+- Analyzes the ideas about religion expressed by don Manuel in the passage cited. - Organization supports the response. - Provides examples from the passage that support the analysis. - May contain some errors of fact or interpretation, but the overall quality of the response is not significantly affected. - There may be some ambiguity or incompleteness, but the response clearly demonstrates competence.